 Once upon a time, way back in 1969, this tender, sheltered kid from a really small town went off to school, landing in Statesboro.
 That's where Georgia Southern College, a tiny camp of some 6,000 students, was located.
 And that was it.
 There wasn't even a McDonald's!
 Fast food was an emporium on Fair Road called Burger Chef.
 No kidding.

 Unfortunately, my children never experienced a real, live traveling tent revival.
 When the subject came up recently, they even professed ignorance of the subject.
 Seizing the moment, I explained how traveling evangelists would appear on the outskirts of small towns back in the 1950's and 1960's and set up what appeared to be a circus big top - in actuality a surplus Army tent.
-For a week or so the evangelists would ...
+For a week or so the evangelists would hold nightly services.
+The sermon was always a fire-and-brimstone call for sinners to repent, eschew worldly ways, accept salvation in Jesus Christ and to give a few ...

 Tunica, MS - My wildest dreams of traveling the world to exotic locales never included Tunica, Miss.
 But my wife, along with her mother and aunt, accepted a free week's trip to a resort, airfare included.